protiva-ahammed/protiva-ahammed/README.md

 #### I am a problem solver, full-stack developer, and AI enthusiast.

-I graduated from Rajshahi University of Engineering and Technology (RUET).
+I am working as a software engineer in Mass Holdings Inc. I graduated from Rajshahi University of Engineering and Technology (RUET).
 I am interested in Machine Learning, Deep Learning, Image processing, and Medical Image processing.

 ___